You may think that once winter sets in your garden is going to be barren and bare. But it doesn’t have to be.

 Watering: Regular watering, especially during dry periods

 Winter Aconites are best planted in the fall.
-They benefit from a layer of mulch to keep the soil cool and moist.
+They like the soil to be moist and cool so if you can then adding a layer of mulch will help.

 Growing Camellias